cabrera-evil/boxful-backend/README.md

 ./data/restore.sh
 ```

-The API will be available at `http://localhost:3000` by default.
+The API will be available at `http://localhost:3000` by default, to access the documentation you must use `http://localhost:3000/api`.

 ## Scripts